Kimberley Strassel: Other

 In 2014, Strassel was awarded a $250,000 Bradley Prize from the conservative Bradley Foundation.

 In February 2016, Strassel was among the panelists for a Republican presidential primary debate held in South Carolina.

 Personal life

-Strassel married journalist Matthew Rose in Buxton, Oregon, on July 15, 2000, with whom she has three children.
-They have since divorced and Strassel has remarried.
+Strassel married journalist Matthew Rose in Buxton, Oregon, on July 15, 2000, with whom she has three children, a son followed by two daughters.
+As of 2014 they were still together, but subsequently divorced.

+In 2017 Strassel remarried.
+Her current husband is from Alaska, where the couple now lives.